ghersmann/ghersmann/README.md

 #### I’m currently:
-- Trying to get a foot into the door of frontend development
+- Looking for a job in frontend development

 #### I'm formerly:
 - Student @coding-bootcamps-eu